Everything you need to know about Green Shoots School

 Do you provide school meals, and what are they like?

-Yes.
-The cost of food is included in your Tuition Fee and the school provides a morning snack, lunch, and also a light afternoon snack for the little tummies in our Early Years programme.
+The school provides a morning snack, lunch, and also a light afternoon snack for the little tummies in our Early Years programme.
 It caters for a range of different needs, such as: vegetarian, vegan, lactose-intolerant, and other needs as required.
 More information can be found on our Learning Environment Page.

 Is there a school bus service?